Notable People

 Rosenberg's official bio says he has taught, written, and pursued residencies locally and internationally.
 It lists artist residencies at places such as the MacDowell Colony, UrbanGlass, Pilchuck Glass School, Wheaton Arts, and the Arctic Circle Residency.
 It also notes that his writing has appeared in Glass Quarterly Magazine, The Glass Art Society Journal, and The Art Blog.

-Wheaton Arts now identifies him as its Glass Studio Director, and its profile adds that he built the studio's current team while continuing to work as an artist and educator.
-His own biography also notes a 2025 New Jersey State Council on the Arts Individual Artist Fellowship, which matters because it places current recognition on top of the earlier television attention.
+Wheaton Arts identifies him as its Glass Studio Director, and his own biography also notes a 2025 New Jersey State Council on the Arts Individual Artist Fellowship, which places fresh recognition on top of the earlier television attention.

 He belongs to the part of craft that refuses to stay small